Improving the compromise between accuracy, interpretability and personalization of rule-based machine learning in medical problems: METHODS

 In order to generate the final output (probability that the sample is a positive class - e.g., the probability the patient has a given disease), the standard methodologies only do an averaging of the set of the M selected decision rules, usually:

-For the sample exemplified in table \ref{tab:vectors}, those approaches would give a positive class probability of $\sim$0.66, because 2 rules out of 3 predict a positive class.
+For the sample exemplified in Table \ref{tab:vectors}, those approaches would give a positive class probability of $\sim$0.66, because 2 rules out of 3 predict a positive class.

-In contrast, in our approach, we also take into account the information about if each rule is expected to be (or not) correct, i.e. the information of the last row of table \ref{tab:vectors}.
-More specifically, the probability that a sample belongs to the positive class is given by a weighted average:
+In contrast, in our approach, we also take into account the information about if each rule is expected to be (or not) correct for a given patient, i.e. the information of the last row of Table \ref{tab:vectors}.
+More specifically, the probability that a sample belongs to the positive class is given by a weighted average, which is personalized for each patient:

 We could do only a simple averaging of the rules predicted to be correct, giving a weight of 1 if the rule is predicted to be correct, and a weight of 0 otherwise.
 However, it may happen that for some samples, none of the M selected rules is predicted to be correct, and thus no rule would be available to predict the final outcome.
 Therefore, we assume a weight of 2 if the rule is predicted to be correct, and a weight of 1 otherwise.
 This implies that the methodology can be generalized to all scenarios.
-Furthermore, it means that all the rules are considered but the ones predicted to be correct contribute twice more for the final output than the others.
-Therefore, for the example of table \ref{tab:vectors}, rules 1 and 2 have a weight of 2, and rule 3 has a weight of 1.
+Furthermore, it means that all the rules are considered but the ones predicted to be correct for that patient contribute twice more for the final output than the others.
+Therefore, for the example of Table \ref{tab:vectors}, rules 1 and 2 have a weight of 2, and rule 3 has a weight of 1.
 Thus, the probability of the positive class will be 0.6.
 Surely, such weights can be adjusted or optimized by the user.